jalgoarena/jalgoarena.github.io/hugo/content/docs/getting-started.md

 Problems screen give you access to full list of problems.
 There is few things which are worth to know:

+* you can see number of problems available - after clicking on it you will see maximum amount of possible to gain based on all problems
 * all problems which you successfully solved will be marked green tick
 * all problems which you submitted but did not solve will be marked by red cross
 * you can filter problems which you did not solve yet